 Here’s an example of a typical sales workflow, for instance:

-There is an obvious flow to every step of the process, which can be mapped by symbols and arrows.
-Not every process can be visualized so neatly.
+There is an obvious flow to every process step, which can be mapped by symbols and arrows – diamonds for decision points, rectangles for activities and operations, and so on.
+Not every process, however, can be visualized so neatly.

 Consider whether or not the process involves a lot of high-level, open-ended decisions.